errorcode404b/samplecode/README.md

 - Either download the zip or clone with repo.
     - Unpack the zip in the C:\temp
     - Clone the repo to C:\temp
+    - Place the three files in the temp folder
-- Best to use Windows ISE for the test scripts.
+- Best to use Windows ISE for the test script.

 #Running the code.